So you want to know how to make your resume stand out to recruiters?

 In the past, Daniel had two different jobs: Customer Support Engineer and Systems Administrator.

 So he combined both qualifications in his headline, emphasizing experience with both people and systems.

 This way he framed his diverse experience as an advantage before the recruiter even got to see the rest of the resume.

 Result?
-Daniel was hired by Intercom.
+Intercom hired Daniel.
 Check out the resume template that got Daniel the job.

 For other jobs, you might want to get even more creative with your headline.
 For example, how are you going to stand out from hundreds of other marketers?

 Wrong example: PPC specialist with 5 years of experience.

 Right example: Fighting shady, aggressive marketing.